Midtrans/Midtrans-Drupal8/README.md

 Also Available on [Drupal Project Module](https://www.drupal.org/project/midtrans_commerce)

 #### Live Demo
 Want to see Midtrans Drupal payment plugins in action?
-We have some demo web-stores for Magento that you can use to try the payment journey directly, click the link below.
+We have some demo web-stores for Drupal that you can use to try the payment journey directly, click the link below.
 * [Midtrans CMS Demo Store](https://docs.midtrans.com/en/snap/with-plugins?id=midtrans-payment-plugin-live-demonstration)

 #### Version